 Kate Welling discussed her book, Merger Masters: Tales of Arbitrage, at MOI Global’s Meet-the-Author Summer Forum 2019.
-Kate is the editor, publisher and CEO of Welling on Wall St.
+Kate is the editor and publisher of Welling on Wall St.

 The full session is available exclusively to members of MOI Global.